hafiznurrahman/unkeyed-header-cache-xploit/README.md

 [![PayPal](https://img.shields.io/badge/Donate-PayPal-00457C?logo=paypal&logoColor=white)](https://www.paypal.me/HafizNurRahman12)
 ![BTC](https://img.shields.io/badge/BTC-Donate-E28000?logo=bitcoin&logoColor=white)

-**Unkeyed Header Cache Xploit (UHCX)** is an open-source tool designed to identify and exploit **Unkeyed Header Cache** vulnerabilities.
-It automates the process of initial cacheability checks, relevant URL crawling, and payload execution to validate potential exploitations.
-Built with `asyncio` for efficiency and concurrency.
+**Unkeyed Header Cache Xploit (UHCX)** is an open-source tool designed to identify and exploit **cache poisoning vulnerabilities**.
+The tool automates the entire workflow from domain cache checking, relevant URL crawling, to payload injection and vulnerability validation.
+Built using `asyncio`, it can be used for large-scale testing. 🚀

-## Installation
+## Installation 🛠️

 To install UHCX, follow these steps: